kubevirt/kubevirt/docs/devel/networking.md

 KUBEVIRT_POSTINBOUND  all  --  anywhere   anywhere
 ```

-In the `KUBEVIRT_POSTINBOUND` chain, SNAT is performed: the source IP address
+In the `KUBEVIRT_POSTINBOUND` chain, in case the source address is localhost, SNAT is
-of the outbound packet is modified to the IP address of the gateway -
+performed: the source IP address of the outbound packet is modified to the IP address of
+the gateway -
 `10.11.12.1`.

 ```